 Often called the king of oils, frankincense has a spicy and woody aroma.
 A wonderfully warm oil, frankincense is said to enhance other oil blends when added.
 A treasured, valuable oil, it may help reduce stress, promote relaxation and boost immunity.
 Oil-lovers say, if in doubt, get frank out!

 A beautiful oil that works well for relaxation and promoting sleep is cedarwood.
 It has a warm, woody yet nutty scent and also has antiseptic properties.

 The grounding aroma gives off feelings of spiritual and emotional wellbeing.
 It’s also great in DIY skin care, helping to keep skin looking healthy.

 When it comes to sleep, there is no better oil than vetiver.
 Known for its natural sedative effect on the mind and spirit, vetiver is a wonderfully grounding oil.
 It has a sweet, woody and somewhat smoky scent.

 Vetiver is great to use in the bath (why not use it to make our DIY bath bombs?) to encourage those sleepy vibes or in a DIY linen spray.
 It’s also useful for treating skin infections and may help improve digestive issues.

 From cleaning to relaxation, our top 10 oils are all incredibly versatile.
 And they’re a great place to start if you’re an oil-newbie!
 Be sure to keep an eye on the blog for our upcoming articles where we use these top 10 oils in all areas of the home.

-Disclaimer: We’re a proud ECO.
+Disclaimer: this post was first published in November 2019.
+We’re a proud ECO.
 Modern Essentials affiliate and this post contains affiliate links.
-This means, if you purchase an item we may receive a commission on that sale of the products.
+This means, if you purchase an item we may receive a commission at no extra cost to you.